TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 **PLEASE MAKE SURE YOU READ THE LEGAL CODE BEFORE YOU DO THE THINGS THAT HAS BEEN LISTED BELOW**

+**I AM NOT A LAWYER NOR CREATIVE COMMONS IS A LAW FIRM, GET A LAWYER FOR LEGAL ADVICE**

+_Creative Commons has no affiliation to this website_

 You can see the legal code
 [here]({{ "/about/license.html#creative-commons-attribution-sharealike-40-international" | relative_url }})